Coronavirus steals a chef’s sense of taste, and there’s no telling when it might come back

 Mesquita, 45, inspected a tomato sauce he’d made, but couldn’t quite taste.
 “I could do this,” he told himself.
 “But it would be without any satisfaction, without pleasure.
 Why would I do this if it’s not my passion?”

 He began to cook, one more person in this disease-wracked country reckoning with how the coronavirus has altered their lives.
-The disease has exacted a devastating toll on Brazil, infecting more than 4.7 million people — more than 1 in 50.
+The virus has exacted a devastating toll on Brazil, infecting more than 4.7 million people — more than 1 in 50.
 The vast majority have survived.
 But many are not the same.
-Even after the disease departed, residual damage has lingered, stripping from many their most cherished passions and pleasures.
+Even after the disease left them, residual damage has lingered, stripping from many their most cherished passions and pleasures.

 Gabriela Montenegro, 33, who’d belted out church hymns every Sunday, now can’t sing: “Covid has changed everything.”